 The main outcomes of the conference will be:

 * increased awareness of innovative approaches for countries and research groups;

 * dissemination of the results of research and practical applications between scientists, stakeholders and policy makers;

 * enhanced prospects of decreasing the economic burden of rabies and other zoonoses through the use of evidence-based methodologies;

 * demonstration of the benefits of the One Health approach to animal, human and environmental welfare.

-To express interest in registering as a delegate or in submitting an abstract please go to the registration page.
+To register as a delegate please go to the registration page.